vigna/dsi-progress-logger-rs/README.md

 logger to a variable, and then you can chain-call the setters on the variable in fluent style.
 The disadvantage of this approach is that you must assign the logger to a variable, but the advantage is that you can call any setter without having to reassign the variable holding the logger.
+There is also a [`progress_logger!`] macro described later.

 It is also possible to log used and free memory at each log interval by calling [`display_memory`].
 Memory is read from system data by the [`sysinfo`] crate,